svivek/structured-prediction/info.md

 * Attend class lectures, participate in the class,

 * Complete readings and submit critical reviews in a timely fashion,

-> Required and additional recommended readings will be assigned for each
+  Required and additional recommended readings will be assigned for each lecture.
-> lecture.
 The lectures will be based around the readings.
->
-> You will write short (less than two page) critical reviews of three of the
-> papers in the additional readings.
-You can select any papers from the ones on
-> the website and submit the reviews before the deadlines listed
+You will write short (less than two page) critical reviews of three of the papers in the additional readings.
+You can select any papers from the ones on the website and submit the reviews before the deadlines listed

-* Present at least one paper from the additional readings in the class and lead discussion around it, and,
+* Complete other assignments in a timely fashion, and,

 * Complete a project (in a group at most two students) and submit a report.

 There will be no exams.